Shamsuzzaman Dudu

-Shamsuzzaman Dudu is a Bangladesh Nationalist Party politician and the former Member of Parliament from Chuadanga-1.
-He is the vice-chairman of Bangladesh Nationalist Party.
-He studied at Dhaka University and now is a member of the Alumni Association.
+Shamsuzzaman Dudu is a Bangladesh Nationalist Party politician and a former member of parliament from Chuadanga-1.
+He is the vice-chairman of the Bangladesh Nationalist Party.
+He studied at Dhaka University and now is a member of the alumni association.

 Career

 Dudu serves as the secretary of Jatiyatabadi Krishak Dal and as an adviser to Bangladesh Nationalist Party Chairperson Khaleda Zia.
-He was elected as an MP from Chuadanga-1 constituency at 1996.
+He was elected as an MP from the Chuadanga-1 constituency in 1996.